Create a MicroEJ Firmware From Scratch

 8. Develop the MicroEJ Application.

-This tutorial describes step by step how to go from the FreeRTOS BSP to a MicroEJ Application that runs on the MicroEJ Platform and prints the classic "Hello, World!".
+This training describes step by step how to go from the FreeRTOS BSP to a MicroEJ Application that runs on the MicroEJ Platform and prints the classic "Hello, World!".

 • The target device is a Luminary Micro Stellaris which is emulated by QEMU (QEMU Stellaris boards).